Hagoodkk/Projects/Djikstra's Algorithm Implementation/readme.txt

 This is a program which implements Djikstra's Algorithm.
-It calculates the minimum travel cost between two cities with non-negative edge weights.
+It calculates the minimum travel cost of a connected graph between two cities with non-negative edge weights.

 The inputs are:
 Number of nodes